k0k0pelli/timetracker/README.md

 cd git/timetracker
 ./gradlew clean bootJar
 ```
-You will find find the package Spring Boot jar file in the target folder in the
+You will find the package Spring Boot jar file in the target folder in the
-subdirectory `target/timetracking-X.Y-SNAPSHOT.jar`, with X.Y denoting the release version.
+subdirectory `dist/timetracking-X.Y-SNAPSHOT.jar`, with X.Y denoting the release version.

 ## Execute the TimeTracking application
 The TimeTracking application is a web application.
 In order to execute it,